 340-Preserved collection.
 All plants must be pressed, dry, mounted and labeled.
 A clear protective overlay is helpful for many, but not all exhibits.
 Weeds and other specimens mounted green (not pressed) will not be evaluated.
 Collections may be mounted on one side of ONE PIECE of poster board or like material, 22"x28" in size or in a notebook binder with single specimens on pages 8 1⁄2"x11".
 Scrapbooks of accumulating years should have dividers between years.
 Current year's exhibit should be clearly marked.
 Current year exhibit will be evaluated.
 List sources used to identify plants and plant materials.
 Poster board must have provision for hanging.
-Each exhibitor may make two entries in this class.
+Each exhibitor may make more than one entry in this class.
+However, no more than one entry per "type of collection".